Set Up Keycloak SSO for Kestra

 Manage Groups via OIDC Claims

-If you are unable to use SCIM with Keycloak, you can configure Kestra to source user roles and groups from OIDC claims.
-In this setup, your OIDC provider (e.g., Keycloak) acts as the single source of truth for user membership and roles.
-This method requires exposing roles via a claim in the ID Token.
+If you are unable to use SCIM with Keycloak, you can configure Kestra to source user groups from OIDC claims.
+In this setup, Keycloak acts as the single source of truth for user group membership.
+This method requires creating a groups client scope that exposes group membership via a claim in the ID Token.

 Configure Kestra